Palau: Geography

 Palau's territory consists of an archipelago located in the Pacific Ocean.
 Its most populous islands are Angaur, Babeldaob, Koror and Peleliu.
 The latter three lie together within the same barrier reef, while Angaur is an oceanic island several kilometers to the south.
 About two-thirds of the population lives on Koror.
 The coral atoll of Kayangel is north of these islands, while the uninhabited Rock Islands (about 200) are west of the main island group.
 A remote group of six islands, known as the Southwest Islands, some 375 mi from the main islands, make up the states of Hatohobei and Sonsorol.

 Climate

 Palau has a tropical rainforest climate with an annual mean temperature of 28 C. Rainfall is heavy throughout the year, averaging 3800 mm.
 The average humidity is 82% and, although rain falls more frequently between June and October, there is still much sunshine.
 Palau lies on the edge of the typhoon belt.
 Tropical disturbances frequently develop near Palau every year, but significant tropical cyclones are quite rare.
 Mike, Bopha and Haiyan are the only systems that struck Palau as typhoons on record.

 Environment

 Palau has a history of strong environmental conservation.
-For example, Ngerukewid islands and the surrounding area are protected under the Ngerukewid Islands Wildlife Preserve, which was established in 1956.
+For example, Ngerukewid and the surrounding area are protected under the Ngerukewid Islands Wildlife Preserve, which was established in 1956.
 While much of Palau remains free of environmental degradation, areas of concern include illegal dynamite fishing, inadequate solid waste disposal facilities in Koror, and extensive sand and coral dredging in the Palau lagoon.

-As with other Pacific island nations, rising sea level presents a major environmental threat.
+As with other Pacific island states, rising sea level presents a major environmental threat.
 However, according to the Emissions Database for Global Atmospheric Research average carbon dioxide emissions per person were 60 tonnes in 2019, the highest in the world, and mostly from transport.
 Inundation of low-lying areas threatens coastal vegetation, agriculture, and an already insufficient water supply.
 Wastewater treatment is a problem, along with the handling of toxic waste from fertilizers and biocides.